RobertMolenaar-UT/PicoQuant-multi_channel_screen/README.md

 install wx python for file selector app.

 Main purpose of the script is one can proccess a batch or folder of PTU files and get a series fluorescent multicolor images with minimal user input.
-Tested system is Picoquant MT200 with FLIMBEE and 4ch multiharp 150.
+Tested system : Picoquant MT200 with FLIMBEE with 4x SPAD and a multiharp 150.

 Each PTU file is checked for